mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 **Mattermost Ticketing System**

-To ensure that all issues raised with the Mattermost Support Team can be easily tracked, updated, and resolved, the Support Team uses [Zendesk](https://www.zendesk.com/) as their case management software.
+To ensure that all issues raised with the Mattermost Support Team can be easily tracked, updated, and resolved the Support Team uses [Zendesk](https://www.zendesk.com/) to manage cases.
 Customers can access the Support Portal and submit/view their tickets via https://support.mattermost.com.

 **New Users to Mattermost Support**